Faculty of Decorative and Applied Arts

 - design of furniture, furniture ensemble and woodware;

 - plastic anatomy;

 - fundamentals of architecture, etc.

-At Art Textile chair students work with a wide range of materials and techniques present in the curricula tasks.
+At Textile Art department students work with a wide range of materials and techniques present in the curricula tasks.
 The following techniques are being studied: all types of traditional weaving (heald, carpet, tapestry), traditional and innovative techniques of fabrics dyeing and painting (printing, shibori, batik, free painting), other methods of fabrics decoration (computer printing - print, patchwork, quilting, needle technique, collage), as well as “fiber art” types (adhesive technology, felting).

 The main areas and topics the students work in are the following: study of the fundamentals of composition (graphic formats, textile applique, textile relief); design of decorative and applied goods (napkins, towels, textile bags, scarves, shawls, fabrics for clothing, tapestries, panels); creation of plastics for textile (volumetric and spatial composition).
-The chair provides mastery of computer graphics from the first year, which allows students to expand the traditional means of graphic development of course papers and diploma projects.
+The department provides mastery of computer graphics from the first year, which allows students to expand the traditional means of graphic development of course papers and diploma projects.